No. 76: Capitol Weekly’s Top 100

 76. Jeff Grubbe

-Chairman Jeff Grubbe was reelected as the head of the Agua Caliente Band of Cahuilla Indians in March 2020 – his fifth consecutive two-year term.
-Grubbe, an increasingly prominent leader in Indian Country, worked his way up to Chair after starting out as a casino table games shift manager.
-He has built a presence at the Capitol and is said to have an easy rapport with Gov. Newsom.
+Chairman Jeff Grubbe is in his fifth consecutive two-year term as the head of the Agua Caliente Band of Cahuilla Indians.
+Grubbe, an increasingly prominent leader in Indian Country, worked his way up to Chair after starting out as a casino table games shift manager, and, like Pechanga Chairman Mark Macarro (No. 75) strongly supports the 2022 ballot proposition that would allow sports betting at the state’s tribal casinos.
 The Agua Caliente Band of Cahuilla Indians, a tribe of about 500 members that owns several casinos and resorts on 32,000 acres of land in and around Palm Springs, is a powerful, affluent tribe and its assets are one of the region’s biggest economic drivers, with big impacts in the Coachella Valley.
-Under Grubbe’s leadership, Agua Caliente has unveiled several impressive developments, including a proposed 10,000-seat arena and a cultural center, both in Palm Springs, and a new casino in Cathedral City.
-Grubbe’s grandfather, Lawrence Pierce, previously served on the Tribal Council.
+Grubbe, generally known for his measured approach, sharply criticized President Trump last year when he failed to meet or acknowledge tribal leaders after landing Air Force One on Agua Caliente land.
+“Take all the politics out of it, the lack of respect is disappointing.”

 Want to see more stories like this?
 Sign up for The Roundup, the free daily newsletter about California politics from the editors of Capitol Weekly.
 Stay up to date on the news you need to know.

 Sign up below, then look for a confirmation email in your inbox.